City of Bell scandal: Additional charges

 Rizzo and Spaccia were indicted on several new allegations by a Los Angeles grand jury on March 30, 2011.
 The allegations include new charges of misappropriating public funds, conflict of interest, falsifying public documents and secreting of public documents.

 Another allegation was that the duo fabricated documents appearing to be contracts for former police Chief Randy Adams and secreted the true contracts' indication that his salary was nearly $10,000 more per pay period than purported.
 These indictments add eight charges to the public corruption case against Rizzo and seven former Bell officials.

 Further hidden accounts

 On April 25, 2011, it was revealed that two more illegal retirement accounts had been discovered.
 An additional $4.5 million was found secreted away to avoid retirement limits for public employees and to benefit Rizzo, Spaccia and a select few council members.
 Another account was found to be set up to benefit only Rizzo and Spaccia, letting them evade IRS regulations which cap government pensions.
-Lourdes Garcia, the city's director of administrative services, testified under limited immunity that Rizzo told her in 2008 that his goal was to put $14 million in the secondary pension fund, which would be paid by the city.
+Lourdes Garcia, the city's director of administrative services, testified that Rizzo told her in 2008 that his goal was to put $14 million in the secondary pension fund, which would be paid by the city.